 - Tax advantages: In some cases, a testamentary trust can allow you to avoid estate taxes.
 It can also have certain tax benefits for the beneficiaries as well.

 - Simplicity: Developing a testamentary trust is relatively easy to do.
 It can be a part of your will, so it is easy to incorporate the trust into a will while you are creating the will or as a later addition.
 Extra costs or fees are then often taken out of the trust itself, so there are little upfront costs.

 One of the most beneficial aspects of a testamentary trust is that it can be completely tailored to your needs.
 It is extremely flexible and can be as simple or complex as you would like.
 It fits well with the unique needs of those who have special needs children.

 The disadvantages of a testamentary trust are few and far between, but there are a few cons that you should consider before creating a testamentary trust.

-- Costs related to maintenance: Although you will not pay the majority of the costs up front, there are costs that you will need to consider for the sake of the beneficiaries and the trustee.
+- Costs related to maintenance: Although you will not pay the majority of the costs upfront, there are costs that you will need to consider for the sake of the beneficiaries and the trustee.
 For example, the trustee may be required to regularly report the trust assets or appear in court to make regular reportings.
-Legal fees for maintenance is also a factor that you may need to consider, depending on the complexity of the trust.
+Legal fees for maintenance are also a factor that you may need to consider, depending on the complexity of the trust.

 - Problems with trustees: In a testamentary trust, the designated trustee has the option to turn down the role.
 That can mean that the probate court will name someone else to be the trustee.
 The trustee could end up being a complete stranger in some cases.
 It is important to discuss your plans with your prospective trustee to avoid this type of situation.